 Freeland didn’t lay back and enjoy his success.
 Instead, he continued producing by taking on a Friday night show that lasted two years airing on London's Kiss 100 FM.
 In 2008, he chipped in his song “KIN” for the charity album Songs of Survival.
-He did a remix of his album Cope, releasing it through Marine Parade, his own label.
+He did a remix of his album Cope, releasing it through Marine Parade, his label.
 The remix was quite a group effort with over 20 producers.
-Every song was featured on the dual album as a wide spectrum of electronic sounds and categories.
-Evil Nine, High Rankin, TC, Siriusmo, AC Slater, Gui Boratto, Marc Romboy, and Joker were a few of the producers participating in the inclusive production.
+Every song featured on the double album is an eclectic spectrum of electronic sounds and categories.
+Evil Nine, High Rankin, TC, Siriusmo, AC Slater, Gui Boratto, Marc Romboy, and Joker were a few of the producers participating in the production.

 Freeland sustained his windfall with remixes and delivered the single “How To Fake Your Own Life.”
-He also conceived innumerable tracks exclusively for the video game Juiced 2: Hot Import Nights.
+He also conceived numerous tracks exclusively for the video game Juiced 2: Hot Import Nights.
 Other songs by Freeland were picked up and added to other video games, too.